[CS Technical Interview 7] JavaScript that gets you talking

 • Scope, Lexical Environment, Execution Context, Hoisting, TDZ, this keyword, Explicit Binding, JS Runtime

-• The concept and operating principles of closures, advantages and disadvantages from data encapsulation and memory management perspectives
+• The concept and operating principles of closures, and their pros and cons from the perspectives of data encapsulation and memory management.

 3. JavaScript Operating Principles

-• Single-threaded structure, synchronous vs asynchronous processing flow, how the event loop works (call stack, task queue)
+• Single-threaded structure, synchronous vs. asynchronous processing flow, and how the event loop works (call stack, task queue)

 4. Asynchronous Programming